Skip to main content

 Set @foreign_keys to

-• Use the two lookup/master-detail lookup fields
+• The two lookup/master-detail lookup fields

-QuoteLineItem / SBQQ_QuoteLine__c
+QuoteLineItem / SBQQ__QuoteLine__c Recipe

 Set @foreign_keys to